 If you have a perfect selection after just one sample, then great!
 Move on to the next step.
 However, if your selection isn’t looking quite right (the background isn’t completely white), you need to do some refining.

 By default, clicking in a new area will reset your entire sample.
 Once you have a good general sample of the white background, you can add or subtract from this sample using a couple of easy keyboard shortcuts.

-To subtract from your sample, press Alt or Option and click on the colors you don’t want Photoshop to sample.
+To Subtract from your sample, press Alt (Win) or Option (Mac) and click on the colors you don’t want Photoshop to sample.